stmorse/Lagrange/_posts/2018-06-28-espn-fantasy-python.md

 You're in luck.
 ESPN has an accessible, though undocumented, API for their Fantasy football database.
 This means you can query a question like "what was the score of the week 1 game between ABC and XYZ" directly with a GET request and some JSON fiddling, no web "scraping" required.

-Since the API is mysteriously undocumented, in this blog I'll write down everything I've learned about the API, how to access different parts of it, and how to do that in Python and R.  Here's a boxplot we'll produce:
+Since the API is mysteriously undocumented, in this blog I'll write down everything I've learned about the API, how to access different parts of it, and how to do that in Python and R.  *EDIT* In a follow-on post, I'll show [how to get boxscores](https://stmorse.github.io/journal/espn-fantasy-2-python.html), and then [how to deal with private leagues](https://stmorse.github.io/journal/espn-fantasy-3-python.html).
+Here's a boxplot we'll produce:

 <img align="center" width="100%" src="{{ site.github.url }}/images/fantasy_boxplot.png" alt="Boxplot of Fantasy scores">